LepistaBioinformatics/gene-connector-cli/docs/book/02_usage.md

     --output-file out
 ```

 Such command will execute the complete pipeline and generate the output file.
-The above cited option `--ignore-duplicates` flag can be used here too.
+The above cited option `--skip-duplicates` flag can be used here too.

 ## Outputs